-- 12. This section states that visitor accommodation providers as defined in section 3 must be registered on the register kept by the Welsh Ministers in respect of each premises in Wales at which the visitor accommodation provider provides or offers to provide visitor accommodation. - 13.
-The section also gives the Welsh Ministers the power to make regulations to exempt certain descriptions of visitor accommodation provider by reference to the type of visitor accommodation provided, the nature or content of the contracts under which the accommodation is provided, the nature, status or any particular characteristic of the visitor accommodation provider, the nature, status or any particular characteristic of the people to whom the visitor accommodation provider provides accommodation or any other reason that would be appropriate, or to amend the Act.
+- 17. This section requires VAPs to be registered in the register kept by the WRA in respect of each premises in Wales at which the VAP provides or offers to provide visitor accommodation. - 18.
+The section also gives the Welsh Ministers the power to make regulations to exempt certain descriptions of persons from the requirement to register by reference to the type of visitor accommodation provided; the nature or content of the contracts under which the visitor accommodation is provided; the nature, status or any particular characteristic of the VAP; the nature, status or any particular characteristic of the people to whom the VAP provides accommodation; or any other matter. - 19.
+The section also states that if regulations are made by Welsh Ministers using the powers in this section to exempt a person from the requirement to register, then the penalty rules surrounding applications and penalties in sections 7 (penalties for failing to register) and 8 (power to register persons where no application has been made to the WRA) will also not apply to that person.